 The Council now has the ability to provide supplemental funding to local and state law enforcement agencies for activities related to violent crime, major drug and money laundering investigations, victim/witness protection and relocation efforts.

-The Council membership is comprised of 14 members to advise the FDLE Executive Director (Commissioner) and make recommendations on the development and implementation of initiatives to combat violent crime, drug trafficking, and money laundering.
+The Council is composed of 14 people's membership to advocate the FDLE Executive Director (Commissioner) and make suggestions on the development and implementation of startups to combat drugs and crimes, trafficking, and money laundering.